mberk/shopify2xero/README.md

 ## Known Issues

-* Shopify discounts are not handled at all
+* Handling Shopify discounts has not been thoroughly tested
 * Refunds are not handled very well
 * Shipping account code is hardcoded to `425`
 * Taxes are probably not handled very well